cityofaustin/joplin/README.md

 `/circleci/docker`

 The contains the docker images used during circleci builds.
-The `joplin-ci-build` image is for the build job (BUILDKIT=1 docker builds are very particular and need a special image and deployment process as of 05/2019). `joplin-ci-deploy` is used for every other job.
+The `joplin-ci-build` image is for the build job (BUILDKIT=1 docker builds are very particular and need a special image and deployment process as of 05/2019). `joplin-ci-deploy` is used for every other job. `joplin-base` is the foundational image for all joplin builds.
+It speeds up .circleci deployment time to have it pre-built and stored in dockerhub.

-Builds for these images are done manually as needed and then stored in the cityofaustin dockerhub repo.
-You can build and push a new image by following these steps:
+Builds for these images are done manually as needed and then stored in the cityofaustin dockerhub repo:

 ```
-SHA=$(git rev-parse HEAD)
-docker build -f .circleci/docker/joplin-ci-build.Dockerfile -t "cityofaustin/joplin-ci-build:${SHA:0:7}" .circleci/
-docker push cityofaustin/joplin-ci-build:${SHA:0:7}
+sh .circleci/docker/push.sh [name of Dockerfile]
 ```

-Then update the image tags in `/circleci/config.yml` to use your new git commit SHA tag.
+After your updated image is pushed, update the image tags in `/circleci/config.yml` to use your new git commit SHA tag.

 **Steps**